TeachinArt.com

 Online art workshops

-TeachinArt online classes are pre-recorded workshops.
+TeachinArt online classes are pre-recorded workshops, so artists decide when and how many times to view and review the videos.
 During the recording of the class, our videographer was the only "student" in the class.
-We removed all repetitive actions and made sure that the videos show details of techniques from different angles and zoom into actions to give each student a front-row seat in the class.
-We convert a 5-day hands-on workshop to a 6-week online class and give students 4 additional weeks for review.
+We removed all repetitive actions in the videos and highlighted the details of each technique.
+The videos highlight important actions from the best angle and provide a front-row seat to each person in the online class.
+We convert a 5-day hands-on workshop into a 6-week online class and add 4 additional weeks for review.
 Shorter time frame classes are available.
+Our instructors answer all questions via email and share their notes in PDF format with each artist.

 Our online pottery classes for hand building are for porcelain clay, as well as stoneware and earthenware, for beginners thru to advanced potters.

-• Porcelain handbuilding (Antoinette Badenhorst - translucent porcelain hand-built projects)
+• Porcelain handbuilding (Antoinette Badenhorst - learn how to build and sculpt with porcelain)

-• Understanding porcelain (Antoinette Badenhorst - how to get translucent porcelain)
+• Understanding porcelain (Antoinette Badenhorst - how to get transparent porcelain)

 • Colored clay (Curtis Benzle - learn more about Neriage, Nerikomi, and blending colored clay)

-• Handbuilding porcelain dinnerware (Antoinette Badenhorst - chinaware kitchenware handmade)
+• Handbuilding porcelain dinnerware (Antoinette Badenhorst - learn how to handmake fine, see-through kitchenware - also called chinaware)

 • Handbuilding pottery for beginners (Antoinette Badenhorst - how to become a potter with your own pottery studio)

-• Pinching teapots for beginners (Antoinette Badenhorst - learn how to "see" with your fingers.
+• Pinching teapots for beginners (Antoinette Badenhorst - How to handbuild and pinch a functional, artistic teapot.)

-• Understanding porcelain (Antoinette Badenhorst - Open the wondeful world to porcelain clay)
+• Understanding porcelain (Antoinette Badenhorst - Understand wheel throwing with porcelain clay)

 • Porcelain tips for wheel pottery (David Voorhees - how to throw porcelain clay on the wheel)